-Web and Email Security products require Microsoft SQL Server to host the reporting database, called the Log Database.
-The Web Security Log Database and the Email Security Log Database can be hosted by the same database engine instance.
+Web and email products require Microsoft SQL Server to host the reporting database, called the Log Database.
+The Web Log Database and the Email Log Database can be hosted by the same database engine instance.
 Information stored in the Log Database is used to create reports.

-Before you install Web or Email Security Log Server, SQL Server 2008 or 2012 must be installed and running on a machine in your network.
-Note that SQL Server must be obtained separately; it is not included with your Websense subscription.
+Before you install Web or Email Log Server, SQL Server 2008 or 2012 must be installed and running on a machine in your network.
+Note that SQL Server must be obtained separately; it is not included with your subscription.
 Refer to Microsoft documentation for installation and configuration instructions.

-If you do not have SQL Server, you can use the Websense Installer to install SQL Server 2008 R2 Express for evaluations.
-SQL Server 2008 R2 Express can be installed either on the same machine as TRITON Unified Security Center or on a separate machine.
+If you do not have SQL Server, you can use the TRITON installer to install SQL Server 2008 R2 Express for evaluations.
+SQL Server 2008 R2 Express can be installed either on the same machine as TRITON Manager or on a separate machine.
 See the Deployment and Installation Center for installation instructions.